yehia67/documentation/utils/0.1/community/one-command-tangle/overview.md

 If you want to access your private Tangle from Trinity, you need to expose the IRI node to the Internet through an HTTPS connection.
 To do so, you can configure the Docker container to start a secure Caddy proxy server that uses Let's Encrypt SSL certificates.

 :::warning:
 This application uses a pre-computed Merkle tree with a seed that's in the `docker-compose.yml` file.
-As a result, if anyone has the URL of your node, they can use the Compass seed take over your IOTA network.
+As a result, if anyone has the URL of your node, they can use the Compass seed to take over your private Tangle.
 :::

 #### Prerequisites